If you're artistic and want to use your skills to help people in your local community, being a community arts worker could be ideal for you

-You will need to show evidence of the following:
+You will need to show:

-- creativity in one or more art forms and an understanding of the creative process;
+- creativity in one or more art forms and an understanding of the creative process

-- organisational and administrative skills;
+- organisational and administrative skills

-- awareness of the context of the work, including issues of social regeneration and inclusion;
+- awareness of the context of the work, including issues of social regeneration and inclusion

-- knowledge of the specific needs of different community groups;
+- knowledge of the specific needs of different community groups

-- project management skills;
+- project management skills

-- flexibility and adaptability;
+- flexibility and adaptability

-- negotiating skills, especially to secure funding for projects;
+- negotiating skills, especially to secure funding for projects

-- basic business knowledge, especially if working freelance;
+- basic business knowledge, especially if working freelance.

-You will need to have Disclosure and Barring Service clearance to work with young people and other vulnerable groups.
+You'll need to have Disclosure and Barring Service clearance to work with young people and other vulnerable groups.

 Regional arts councils hold lists of local community arts activities, organisations and events:

-Also, contact local arts agencies and companies to see if they have any voluntary opportunities.
+Contact local arts agencies and companies to see if they have any voluntary opportunities.